 Every organization is a product of its leadership, and when speaking of law enforcement agencies, the quality of your leadership affects not only your agency, but the community you serve.
 IPMA-HR’s promotional police tests provide law enforcement agencies with the essential information needed to help ensure only the most highly-qualified candidates with the greatest leadership potential are promoted.

-Police Detective (PDET) 200 Series The PDET 200 series was designed to assess whether candidates have the competencies to perform successfully at the rank of detective in a law enforcement agency.
-PDET 201 and 202 each contain three subtests, which are listed below along with examples of some of the competencies they assess.
+NEW - Police Detective (PDET) 300 Series - The PDET 300 series was designed to assess whether candidates have the competencies to perform successfully at the rank of detective in a law enforcement agency.

 You need a promotional test for an upper-rank.
 You look through our stock promotional tests, and find one that would work if only this was different or that were added.
 Or maybe you’re testing for a rank we don’t have a stock test for at all.
 When that happens, turn to our Customized Test Service.

-Assess entry-level candidates’ levels of maturity and motivation, and their decision-making, communication and interpersonal skills in a face-to-face setting with the new Police Structured Interview System (POSIS).
-POSIS is available in two versions: Form A and Form B. Each version includes seven oral interview questions for candidates to respond to and four of those questions are unique to each version.
+Assess entry-level candidates’ levels of maturity and motivation, and their decision-making, communication and interpersonal skills in a face-to-face setting with the Police Officer Structured Interview System (POSIS).
+POSIS is available in two versions: Form A and Form B. Both forms assess the same KSAPs and contain seven oral interview questions, four of which are unique to the version.